-In its early days, Chug Wilson began testing a variety later known as Honeycrisp, an apple with superb crunch and sweetness.
+In its early days, Chug Wilson began testing a variety known as Honeycrisp, an apple with superb crunch and sweetness.
 Knowing that he had a real winner, Chug began rapidly grafting and planting Honeycrisp apple trees all over the orchard.
 Today, it's one of our most sought-after u-pick varieties, ripening most years in Early September.

 When Paul Rasch and Sara Goering took ownership of the orchard, they continued the work of caring for the over 100 varieties that had been planted over the years.
 The Wilson's continued to live on the grounds and help out on the farm for 2 more years.

-Paul and Sara grew the operation and scale of Wilson's Orchard, including expanding the farm market and building a pole barn to accommodate equipment and supplies.
+Paul and Sara grew the operation and scale of Wilson's Orchard, including expanding the farm market and building a barn to accommodate equipment and supplies.

 Orchard renovation began, replacing older semi-dwarf apple trees with dwarf trees on trellis, and adding new, disease-resistant varieties including Gold Rush.